giltayar/mapping-out-territory/docs/2-visual-regression-tests-instructions.md

 1. Open the file `test/visual/e2e-todo-actions.e2e.js`.
 1. Write the visual test indicated in the comments.
 1. Run the tests and check that they are OK (at the [Applitools Eyes Dashboard](https://eyes.applitools.com)).
+   * Don't forget to run `npm start &` in the background!
 1. You can run them again to verify that they passed.

 ## Change the CSS